Co-Curricular International Approvals

 All required documents and any questions should be sent to Eliza Wethey, Associate Director for Global Engagement.
 She can be reached at at email@example.com or 540-231-5853.

-Programs planning to travel to countries with US State Department Warnings or CDC Warnings will require additional review through the Global Travel Oversight Committee as established in the Global Travel Policy.
-Study Abroad Funds will be created for programs upon approval.
+Programs planning to travel to countries with U.S. State Department Travel Advisories 3: Reconsider Travel, 4: Do not travel, or CDC Warnings will require additional review through the Global Travel Oversight Committee as established in the Global Travel Policy.
+Study Abroad funds will be created for programs upon approval.

 Proposals must be approved by the Department Head as well as the Dean/Vice President before coming to VT Engage, Global Education, and the Global Travel Oversight Committee (GTOC) for final review.
 Proposals will be reviewed for approval based on the following criteria: